meinaart/cypress-plugin-snapshots/README.md

   "cypress-plugin-snapshots": {
-    "autoCleanUp": false,            // Automatically remove snapshots that are not used by test "autopassNewSnapshots": true,    // Automatically save & pass new/non-existing snapshots "diffLines": 3,                  // How many lines to include in the diff modal "excludeFields": [],             // Array of fieldnames that should be excluded from snapshot "ignoreExtraArrayItems": false,  // Ignore if there are extra array items in result
+    "autoCleanUp": false,            // Automatically remove snapshots that are not used by test "autopassNewSnapshots": true,    // Automatically save & pass new/non-existing snapshots "autofailNewSnapshots": false,   // Automatically fail if no existing snapshot found (useful for production builds to prevent tests of passing just because they're missing snapshots)
+    "diffLines": 3,                  // How many lines to include in the diff modal "excludeFields": [],             // Array of fieldnames that should be excluded from snapshot "ignoreExtraArrayItems": false,  // Ignore if there are extra array items in result